-If the recommendation is approved, staff will move this item to be considered by the full Commission at the next regular meeting.
-If the item is not approved to move forward, for full Commission consideration, the momentum and reputation created over the last 18 years as an innovative approach to partnering with the business community may be lost.
+If approved, staff will finalize the agreement and scope of work with Archer & Hound to begin the 2024 Child-Friendly Business Award Public Education Campaign.
+If the item is not approved the momentum and reputation created over the last 18 years as an innovative approach to partnering with the business community may be lost.